 The cold winter months are just around the corner, and during that part of the year it is important to make sure your HVAC system is operating at 100%.
 If you live in an area with a cold winter climate, the heating in your home is not just a comfort but a necessity on those dangerously cold days.
-Here are just a few HVAC tips to keep in mind as you and your family get through the winter and keep your HVAC system in working condition.
+Here are six HVAC tips to get you through the winter that will keep your family warm and your HVAC system in working condition.

 Clean Your Heating System

 One of the common reasons that heating systems end up not working or not working as well as they should is that the parts get too dirty to function properly.
 Cleaning your system could also help catch potential problems that might require major and expensive repairs down the line.

 It is always a good idea to replace air filters before the winter months roll in and check them once a month to make sure they aren’t building up too much debris.
 It also doesn’t hurt to get a technician to come perform a check up to look for small issues that you might not catch yourself and they can perform those small repairs before it gets really cold.

 Having a proper heating system is great, but there are other things you can do to warm your home and help keep your heating bill down.
 Caulking and weather stripping your doors and windows is a great way to keep the heat indoors and require less out of your heating system.